konturio/geocint-runner/DOCUMENTATION.md

 You can read more about writing targets in the official [GNU Make manual](https://www.gnu.org/software/make/manual/make.html#toc-Writing-Rules)

 The name of your target will be the name of the file which Make-profiler will use to define the timestamps when the target was executed.
 If the result of target execution is a file - target should be named as this file.
-If as the result of target execution you don't create a new file please add `touch $@` line at the end of your target to create an empty file with the same name as a target.
+If as the result of target execution you don't create a new file please add `touch $@` line at the end of your target to create an empty file with the same name as a target (`$@` is the equivalent of the name of the target containing it).
 For example, target from your_make.sample:
 ```
 deploy/s3/fire_stations: data/out/fire_stations/fire_stations_h3_r8_count.gpkg.gz | deploy/s3 ## deploy/s3 is a dependency from geocint-runner Makefile